JordenWolfsbane/cognilace/README.md

 - **Multi-Agent Architecture**
   Compose swarms of specialized agents with distinct roles and LLMs.

-- **Modular Memory & Reasoning**
+- **Modular RAG Pipeline**
-  Integrate RAG pipelines with vector + graph memory (Qdrant, Neo4j, etc.).
+  Expand the Vector+graph RAG to new domains

+- **Sandboxed Development Environment**
+  Build and test refinements safely and securely

+- **Devops Best Practices**
+  Collaborate through Git with automated testing and deployment

 - **Pluggable Tools & APIs**
   Expand capabilities safely with tools, plugins, and permissioned access.

-- **Self-Hosted or API-Compatible**
-  Run locally with open-source models or integrate API-based LLMs.
+-**Model-Agnostic**
+  Leverage any local or API-hosted models

+-**Free and Open Source First**
+  Use free API services and open source software

-- **Cloud-Ready**
+- **Portable**
-  Deploy to the cloud with secure, scalable infrastructure.
+  Easily deploy and migrate to personal machines and the cloud

 ---

 ## 🚀 Use Cases

 - Intelligent data governance assistants
 - Experimental research planners & hypothesis testers
 - Multi-agent software development copilots
+- Personal Tutors and Researchers
+- Worklfow Automation
 - Domain-specific advisory systems
-- Open-ended recursive creativity tools
+- Adaptive creativity tools

 ---

 ## 🔧 Status

-Cognilace is in **early development**, focused on building a functional demo and early contributor ecosystem.
+Cognilace is in **early development**, focused on defining the architecture, building a functional demo, and creating an early contributor ecosystem.
 You’re welcome to watch the project, explore the vision, or contribute to the roadmap.

 ---

 ## 📌 Roadmap Preview

-- ✅ Core agent architecture & memory integration
+- 🟡 Core Langchain agent deployment
+- 🟡 Dev onboarding & contributor docs
+- 🟡 Memory integration with Llamaindex and PostgreSQL
+- 🟡 Web interface for human–agent interaction with Streamlit
 - 🟡 Self-improvement via GitHub-based review
-- 🟡 Web interface for human–agent interaction
-- 🟡 Dev onboarding & contributor docs
 - 🔲 CI-based agent validation & benchmarking
 - 🔲 Plugin/tool registry system